Accepting PhD Students

 Biography

-Herman Tse is a Professor in Leadership and also the former Director of the Early Career Academics (ECA) Network in Monash Business School.
-He obtained his PhD from University of Queensland.
-He is a Senior Fellow of the UK Higher Education Academy and also a Fellow of the Institute of Managers and Leaders.
-His research interests include leadership effectiveness, team development, emotions research, psychological well-being and workplace health and safety.
+Herman Tse is a Leadership and the former Director of the Early Career Academics (ECA) Network at Monash Business School.
+I earned my PhD from the University of Queensland and hold fellowships with several prestigious bodies, including the Senior Fellow of the UK Higher Education Academy, and Fellow of the Institute of Managers and Leaders, the Australian & New Zealand Academy of Management (ANZAM), and the US Center for Evidence-based Management.
+My research interests encompass multilevel approaches to leadership effectiveness, emotions in work relationships, and employee well-being.

-Herman has authored more than 80 publications in top-tier academic journals, leading conference proceedings, prestigious books and key media outlets.
-He has received 14 prestigious national and international research awards such as the Australian and New Zealand Academy of Management's (ANZAM) Early Career Researcher Award, ANZAM Best Doctoral Student Paper Award, ANZAM Best Paper Awards, Griffith University's Teaching Citation Award, Monash Business School's Research Excellence Award, Monash Business School's Teaching Excellence Award and the US Center for Creative Leadership's Kenneth Clark Leadership Research Award.
+I have co-authored over 80 publications in top-tier academic journals, leading conference proceedings, books, and professional reports.
+This work has been recognised with 14 prestigious national and international research awards, including the ANZAM Early Career Researcher Award, the ANZAM Best Doctoral Student Paper Award, multiple ANZAM Best Paper Awards, Monash Business School's Research and Teaching Excellence Awards, and the Center for Creative Leadership's Kenneth Clark Leadership Research Award.

-Herman's work has appeared in internationally respected books such as Oxford Handbook of Leader-Member Exchange, Research Companion to Emotions in Organizations, Research on emotion in organizations: The effect of affect in organizational settings, and also leading journals such as the Journal of Applied Psychology, the Personnel Psychology, the Human Resource Management the Leadership Quarterly and the Journal of Organisational Behaviour.
+My research has been featured in internationally respected books, such as the Oxford Handbook of Leader-Member Exchange, as well as in leading journals including the Journal of Applied Psychology, Personnel Psychology, Harvard Business Review, Leadership Quarterly, and the Journal of Organisational Behaviour.

 Research interests